How to Make a Video Memoir

 Ask your parent or grandparent to pause before answering a question.
 This will prevent the two of you from talking over each other and make editing much easier.

+Be aware of what is behind your subject.
 You may not notice the plant sprouting from grandpa’s head or your own reflection in the mirror until midway through the interview.
-Be aware of what is behind your subject before you hit the record button.
 Also, turn off all phones, reschedule the lawn service and consider sending the dog to the kennel.

-As you review the footage you will spot content that can be removed: stories that go off topic, long pauses, interruptions and more.
-You may even decide to remove your own voice as I do to make the movie even more personal for a family.
+As you review the footage you will quickly spot content that can be removed: stories that go off topic, long pauses, interruptions, corrections, and more.
+You may even decide to remove your own voice (as I do) to make the movie even more personal.

-Once your movie is complete, select a special occasion for the big reveal.
-Upload your Video Memoir to a family website and give everyone a copy of the movie file on an heirloom quality flash-drive as a keepsake.
+Once your movie is finished, select a special occasion for the big reveal!
+Or you can upload your Video Memoir to a family website and give everyone a copy of the movie on a flash-drive as a keepsake.

 Family Tree Video LLC